Northeastern Army: Early Warlord Era

-Zhang grew suspicious of Duan's growing power, and he sided with Cao Kun against Duan in the Zhili-Anhui War.
-But the Fengtian Army did little to contribute to the Zhili victory, only engaging the Anhui forces inconclusively after the decisive battles.
-Nonetheless, it emerged in a very strong post-war position.
-It captured high-quality equipment, added the 16th division under Zhang Jinghui and four new brigades, and left a 30,000-man garrison south of the Great Wall to exert influence on the Beiyang Government.
+By 1920, however, Zhang had grown wary of Duan Qirui's growing power.
+He therefore sided with Duan's rival Cao Kun in the Zhili-Anhui War of that year.
+Although the Fengtian Army did not engage in any fighting until after the outcome of the war was already clear, it emerged in a very strong postwar position.
+It captured high-quality equipment, added a new division and four new brigades, and left a 30,000-man garrison south of the Great Wall in a position where it could exert influence on the government in Beijing.